KhronosGroup/Vulkan-Hpp/README.md

 ## Getting Started

 Vulkan-Hpp is part of the [LunarG Vulkan SDK](https://www.lunarg.com/vulkan-sdk/) since version 1.0.24.
 Just `#include <vulkan/vulkan.hpp>` and you're ready to use the C++ bindings.
-If you're using a Vulkan version not yet supported by the Vulkan SDK, you can find the latest version of the header [here](vulkan/vulkan.hpp).
+If you're using a Vulkan version not yet supported by the Vulkan SDK, you can find the latest version of the headers [here](vulkan).

 ### Minimum Requirements